AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

        R := Max_Array (A, B);
     end Main;

-Here, GNATprove does not manage to prove the loop invariant even in the first loop iteration (property INIT seen in section :ref:`Loop Invariants`).
-In fact, the loop invariant is incorrect, as can be checked by executing the function ``Max_Array`` with assertions enabled.
-Indeed, at each loop iteration, ``R`` contains the maximum of ``A`` and ``B`` only until ``I - 1`` as the ``I`` th index was not handled yet.
+Here, GNATprove doesn't manage to prove the loop invariant even for the first loop iteration (property INIT seen in section :ref:`Loop Invariants`).
+In fact, the loop invariant is incorrect, as you can see by executing the function ``Max_Array`` with assertions enabled: at each loop iteration, ``R`` contains the maximum of ``A`` and ``B`` only until ``I - 1`` because the ``I``'th index wasn't yet handled.

 Example #9
 ~~~~~~~~~~

-We now consider a procedural version of ``Max_Array`` which updates its first
+We now consider a procedural version of ``Max_Array`` which updates its
-argument instead of returning a new array.
-We want to prove that ``Max_Array``
+first argument instead of returning a new array.
+We want to prove that
-returns in its first argument the maximum values between its arguments at each
+``Max_Array`` sets the maximum values of both its arguments into each index
-index.
+in its first argument.

 .. code:: ada spark-report-all